syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ### Format the child grid columns before exporting

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid allows customization of the child Grid's PDF export options, enabling precise control over data formatting before export.
+The Angular Data Grid allows customization of the child Grid's PDF export options, enabling precise control over data formatting before export.
 This functionality is achieved using the [exportDetailDataBound](https://ej2.syncfusion.com/angular/documentation/api/grid#exportdetaildatabound) event, which triggers for each child Grid during the export process.
 This event provides access to the child Grid instance, allowing modifications to its column formatting before generating the PDF document.

 In the following example, the `exportDetailDataBound` event modifies the "Order Date" column of the child Grid.
 By setting the column's [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format) property, the date values display as `dd/MM/yyyy` when exported to PDF document.